 - Administering Lodging PMS parameters

 - Verifying the PMS device for link

 - Shutting down the system

-- Cabling the PMS to the Lucent Intuity system
+- Cabling the PMS to the Lucent INTUITY system

 - Ensuring database synchronization

+Implementation of the Lodging and Lodging FAX Messaging features and integration with a PMS are the responsibility of the customer.
 The following procedures are Joint Acceptance Test (JAT) procedures.
 During the PMS link cut-to-service, a customer representative knowledgeable about the PMS interface or the PMS vendor must be present.
 If a representative is not available, immediately contact your project manager.
 Do not proceed with the PMS link cut-to-service procedures.